 A copy of the letter from your accrediting organization granting your term of accreditation is required to establish a course list.
 A scheduled visit with a regional accrediting commission does not qualify as accreditation.

-To submit a request to establish an “a-g” course list, please complete the New School Information Form [PDF].
+To submit a request to establish an “a-g” course list, please complete the School Registration Form [PDF].
 UC will only accept and review School Registration Forms submitted from January 1 - July 15, during the annual open period for new school processing.
-Schools who submit their form prior to July 15 will receive an opportunity to submit their courses before the course list update cycle closes in September.
+Schools who submit their form by July 15 will receive an opportunity to submit their courses for "a-g" review before the course submission period closes on September 15.

 This form is designed to capture basic institutional and contact information.
 Additional questions are required for independent study schools to ensure compliance with the University’s nonclassroom-based school policy.
 Online schools are also required to complete the Online School Self-Assessment Form [PDF] to ensure their school operates according to the iNACOL Standards for Quality Online Programs [PDF] and the registration form for online publishers only if the school also serves as an online course publisher.
 A list will be set up after careful assessment of the information provided within the context of UC’s policies and criteria.

-Online schools, online publishers and programs should not complete the New School Information Form, but the information form applicable to their institution.
+Programs and online publishers should not complete the School Registration Form, but the information form applicable for their institution.

-As you wait for UC to review your New School Information Form, you may begin preparing your course curriculum for submission.
-The Quick-Start Guide for New A-G Course Submissions [PDF] gives a comprehensive overview of the required course content information needed for “a-g” review, and can guide you in developing your course descriptions for submission.
+As you wait for UC to review your School Registration Form, you may begin preparing your course curriculum for submission.
+The Quick-Start Guide for New A-G Course Submissions [PDF] gives a comprehensive overview of the required course content information needed for “a-g” review, and can guide you in preparing your courses for submission.

-When UC has established your school’s “a-g” course list, you will receive an e-mail notification, in addition to instructions on how to create login credentials for the A-G Course Management Portal (CMP).
-All new course and course list updates are submitted online through the Update website.
+When UC has established your school’s “a-g” course list, you will receive an email notification, in addition to instructions on how to create login credentials for the A-G Course Management Portal (CMP).
+All new course and course list updates are submitted through the A-G CMP.

-New schools are given two course list update cycles to submit all of their courses for UC approval.
-The annual course list update cycle, open from February 1 to September 15, is the time when schools may submit their new courses and course list updates for the upcoming school year.
+New schools are given two course submission periods to submit all of their courses for "a-g" approval.
+The annual course submission period, open from February 1 to September 15, is the time when institutions may submit their new courses and course list updates for the upcoming school year.
 During this two-year window, all approved courses are rolled back to appear on previous years’ course lists for each year the institution was opened, for up to five previous academic years.